oricis/laravel_crm_tasks/README.md

     npm run build
     npm run dev

-4. Create a database and set the access data on the .env file
+4. Create a database and one user (all CRUD operations must be permitted)

+5. Config `.env` file:
+ - Set the DB access data
+ - Set CACHE_DRIVER=database (to use schedule)

-5. Generate a key:
+6. Generate a key:

     php artisan key:generate

-6. Run migrations a seeders:
+7. Run migrations a seeders:

     php artisan migrate --seed